Session 2

 Johan says:

-first books cover and reads the contents out loud.
+Johan removes the parchment from within the first books cover and reads the contents out loud.

 DUNGEON MASTER says:

-to Embreth Daramid, a judge at the Lepidstadt Courthouse. _Discreetly_, if you please!"
+"Dear friends: please deliver this book to Embreth Daramid, a judge at the Lepidstadt Courthouse. _Discreetly_, if you please!"

 Johan says:

-are indeed the books mentioned in the will.
-Shall we put them back into the
+"That satisfies my curiousity that thee are indeed the books mentioned in the will.
+Shall we put them back into the chest for safe keeping?"

 Solar says:

-friend, we may need to know what they are so we can figure the best palce to
+Perhaps we should read all the notes first my friend, we may need to know what they are so we can figure the best palce to keep them as they are clearly valuable.

-permission, continues to read the notes allowed
+With that Solar, while seeking johans permission, continues to read the notes allowed

 Johan says: